 Nevertheless, in some cases, the cat may indeed be suffering from bad gases, which could be an indicator of a gastrointestinal issue or an undiagnosed medical condition.

 What’s Causing The Gases?

 There are many reasons why your furball has bad gas.
 Digestive problems, gastrointestinal diseases, allergies, diet changes, and infections are some of the main causes for flatulence, whether it’s silent, noisy, odorless, or simply sickening in terms of stench.

-Many cats can develop allergies to cigarette smoke, food items, carpet cleaners, mold, chemicals, grass and weeds, and so on.
+Many cats can develop allergies or sensitivities to cigarette smoke, food items, carpet cleaners, mold, chemicals, grass and weeds, ticks, fleas, pollen, and so on.
 And food allergies will most definitely cause bad gas.

 If your pet happens to gulp down everything it eats without chewing carefully, the swallowed air will create gas in its intestines.
 Depending on the type of food it has swallowed along with the air, the released gas could smell unflattering, to say the least.

 Digestive issues, inflammatory bowel disease, respiratory diseases, and exocrine pancreatic deficiency are among the most common gastrointestinal problems in cats.
-Typical side effects are diarrhea and vomiting, even though these two don’t always come hand in hand with bad gas.
+Typical symptoms are diarrhea and vomiting, even though these two don’t always come hand in hand with bad gas.

 Anal gland disease is common for felines, as well as abscesses on the anal glands.
 If your furball is suffering from these conditions, the smell won’t be triggered by the flatulence, but by the infections.

 If none of the above are the problem, your vet will likely want to run tests to see if there are blockages or other abnormalities that may be causing your cat’s gas.
 X-rays, blood tests, biopsies, and other diagnistics may be advised.